-Teaching assistants play an important role in the educational experience at Georgia Tech.
-With their disciplinary expertise and intercultural competencies, international teaching assistants (ITAs) bring a unique set of skills to this position.
+All teaching assistants play an important role in the educational experience at Georgia Tech, but with their disciplinary expertise and intercultural competencies, international teaching assistants (ITAs) bring a unique set of skills to this position.
 At the same time, supporting student learning in a new language and academic culture is challenging.
 To ensure international graduate students are prepared and supported in their TA role, the Board of Regents requires Georgia Tech to “assess competency in English and, if needed, provide training in English language proficiency.”
 Georgia Tech has adopted the following procedures to address this policy.

 Oral Proficiency Assessment

-International graduate students who come from non-English-speaking countries are required to submit TOEFL scores for admission to Georgia Tech.
-While subscores of 19 are the minimum admissions standards, a score of 26 on the speaking subscale (or 8.0 on the IELTS) is commonly accepted as the minimum qualification for a teaching assistantship.
-For those students below 26, a secondary oral proficiency assessment is administered to better gauge the students’ preparation for a teaching assistantship.
+International graduate students who come from non-English-speaking countries are required to submit TOEFL or IELTS scores for admission to Georgia Tech.
+While minimum sub-score standards vary, a score of 26 on the speaking sub-scale (or 8.0 on the IELTS) is commonly accepted as the minimum qualification for a teaching assistantship, or TA assignment.
+For those students below 26, a secondary oral proficiency assessment, or ITA screening, is administered to better gauge the students’ preparation for a teaching assistantship.

-The most important factor for the ITA screening is confidence and command of the appropriate level of speaking and listening proficiency to take on the challenging responsibilities of teaching in academic English within the Georgia Tech environment.
-Students who believe they need extensive language training (in writing and/or speaking and listening) are strongly encouraged to contact the Georgia Tech Language Institute at https://esl.gatech.edu/ for more options.
+Note: Students who believe they need more extensive language training (in writing and/or speaking and listening) are strongly encouraged to contact the Georgia Tech Language Institute at https://esl.gatech.edu/ for more options.